 This AI-driven approach has the potential to revolutionize your inventory strategy, which we feel is one of the most interesting aspects of D2C.
 It’s particularly prevalent for those CPGs who are dealing with perishable goods, who serve retailers that have relatively erratic levels of demand.
 In these circumstances you may have the problem of often being over-stock, or you may under-stock and have supply issues when the unpredictable retailer comes back asking for more product.

 However, with an AI-driven data-led approach to your inventory strategy, you could ensure you have enough quantity to always meet the retailers’ requirements, with your D2C channel effectively acting as a safety net; because you know that you’ll be able to quickly activate your highly targeted micro segments who always buy that particular product.
 Essentially, what we’re saying is that you can employ different inventory strategies to ensure you’re overservicing your primary channels, at no obsolescence cost of inventory.
 This is very much blue sky thinking at this stage, but the potential is certainly there.
 Similarly, a better, data-driven understanding of costs on the supply side can be taken into account against the cost of acquisition, retention and servicing customers.

 Our vision at Peak is to enable CPGs to transform from a reactive to a proactive entity, built upon predictive capabilities.
-CODI, out Decision Intelligence system, acts as an intelligence layer that sits across your systems, at the center of your business, using AI to power optimization and decision making across the entire organization.
+Peak’s Decision Intelligence platform acts as an intelligence layer that sits across your systems, at the center of your business, using AI to power optimization and decision making across the entire organization.
 Get in touch with one of our expert team to find out more.